Masai Mara and Zanzibar Honeymoon

 Trip Itinerary

 On arrival you will be collected by private car to Nairobi’s domestic airport, Wilson airport, in time for light aircraft flight departing mid morning for the Masai Mara.
-On arrival into Masai Mara you will be met by your safari guide and 4x4 safari vehicle and transferred to Kilima Camp to stay for the next three nights including all meals, drinks (soft drinks and alcoholic drinks) and all game viewing activities.
+On arrival into Masai Mara you will be met by your safari guide and 4x4 safari vehicle and transferred to Offbeat Mara Camp where you will be staying for the next three nights.

 Day 2-4 On safari in the Masai Mara & optional Hot Air Balloon flight

 Two full day’s to enjoy your safari holiday in the Masai Mara.
 Year round, the wildlife viewing in the Masai Mara is some of the best in the world.
-And the wildebeest migration in the Masai Mara, which takes place between July and November, only serves to increase the spectacle.
-Activites will include 4x4 game drives, as well as guided walks, picnic lunchs and we’d recommend visiting one of the local villages with one of the guides.
+And the wildebeest migration in the Masai Mara, which takes place between July and October, only serves to increase the spectacle.
+Activities will include 4x4 game drives, as well as guided walks, picnic lunch's and we’d recommend visiting one of the local villages with one of the guides.

 Day 5 Breezes Beach Club, Zanzibar